mamebb2023/AirBnB_clone/README.md

 This project is to make a clone of the AirBnB website, with a database, back-end and html interface

 ## Command Interpreter
-To start the cmd interpreter, type:
+To start the cmd interpreter, type:<br>
 `./console.py`
 To use the cmd interpreter, type:
 `(hbnb) help`